Do I Need to Know How To Swim to Scuba Dive?

-The reason for this is not for the fact that scuba diving requires you to swim, but rather it is for yours and your groups safety.
-In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there would be no device to keep you afloat except for your legs, which can tire quickly in bad water.
-If this was to occur in deep water then you would need to swim, tread water or float yourself to safety.
+The reason for this is not for the fact that scuba diving requires you to swim.
+But rather it is for your and your groups safety.
+In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there would be no device to keep you afloat.
+The exception your legs, which can tire quickly in bad water.
+This occurring in deep water then you would need to swim, tread water or float yourself to safety.
 If you are unable to do this you risk your own life and that of your dive buddy.

 If you were considering doing a PADI Discover Scuba Diving resort dive or try dive, then the answer to the question is NO.

 There is actually no correlation between swimming and scuba diving.
 Swimming is the act of keeping ourselves above the water.
 As scuba diving is done under the water than technically we don’t need to know how to swim.
 Scuba diving is done in a state that we call neutrally buoyant which means we neither float or sink.
 Actually this is the same state that fish move around in.
 What is common between the two is the kicking style.
 Scuba diving does not require the use of the arms, just the fins (feet).
 The kicking style is the same as a good freestyle kicking movement.
 A good swimmer more than likely does this well already, although it does not mean a non-swimmer cannot do it or learn it quickly whithin the space of a few minutes.

 In terms of safety, during the PADI Discover Scuba Diving dives, PADI has strict student to instructor ratios.
 This means in the unlikely event that a problem occurs your PADI instructor will be close by to assist you.